Get Personal Loan Rates

 |A potential employer checks your credit history||X|

-There are also some situations in which an inquiry may be either hard or soft, such as when you apply for an apartment or car lease or sign up for service with a utility provider.
+As mentioned above, there are also some situations in which an inquiry may be either hard or soft, such as when you apply for an apartment or car lease or sign up for service with a utility provider.
 Make sure you ask which type of inquiry will be pulled.
-In some cases, you may be able to have a soft one pulled instead of a hard one by providing an entity with a copy of your credit report that you obtain yourself instead of having them pull one.
+You may be able to have a soft pull instead of a hard one by providing a copy of your credit report that you obtained yourself.

 A word of advice when exploring lenders